-The meat of fish is a source of high-quality proteins, macro and microelements (phosphorus, potassium, selenium, calcium, cooper, phosphorus, magnesium, zinc), vitamins A and D, as well as polyunsaturated fatty acids n-3 series (fresh water fish have less omega-3 fats than the sea fish).
+The meat of fish is a source of high-quality proteins, macro and microelements (phosphorus, potassium, selenium, calcium, copper, phosphorus, magnesium, zinc), vitamins A and D, as well as polyunsaturated fatty acids n-3 series (freshwater fish have less omega-3 fats than the sea fish).

-Oil-rich fish has the long chain n‐3 polyunsaturated fatty acids which is important for the metabolism of biologically active substances that regulate many processes in the human body, and have positive effects of on various disorders.
+Oil-rich fish has long-chain n‐3 polyunsaturated fatty acids which is important for the metabolism of biologically active substances that regulate many processes in the human body, and have positive effects on various disorders.

 However, some seafood (oysters, crab, shrimp) have significantly high levels of cholesterol and should be eaten only sparingly.

-Additionally, eating too often or too much seafood harbor potential risks such as contamination with parasite, histamine, chemicals (mercury) and other agents and pathogens that may cause allergic and toxic reactions.
-Also microbial, oxidative and enzymic spoilage can occur during post‐harvest storage of fish.
+Additionally, eating too often or too much seafood harbor potential risks such as contamination with the parasite, histamine, chemicals (mercury), and other agents and pathogens that may cause allergic and toxic reactions.
+Also, microbial, oxidative, and enzymic spoilage can occur during post‐harvest storage of fish.

 |American Heart Association and the WHO recommend consuming 1-2 servings of oil-rich fish per week as prevention of coronary heart disease and stroke.|